Business English Phrasal Verbs for Work (with Examples + Free PDF Worksheet)

 That's right!
 The correct answer is C) keep up with.

-Learn More Business English Phrasal Verbs for Meeting Expectations at Work
+Learn More Business English Phrasal Verbs for Work

 When people talk about performance at work, they often use phrasal verbs.
 These expressions are key to understanding feedback, goals, and responsibilities.
 Let’s take a look at some of the most useful ones that will help you follow conversations and express yourself more naturally at work.